zaguragit/UEFI-app/README.md

 # quartz

-Quartz is a UEFI app that is supposed to eventually become an OS.
+this is a UEFI app that exits boot services and paints individual pixels on the screen

 Build requirements:
  - gcc
  - gnu-efi
- - Linux

 Install requirements:
  - UEFI pc/motherboard